Pay for what

 Pro is advertised with a 7-day trial where that offer is active — see the plan cards above for the exact label on your signup path.
 Solo and Team follow the CTAs shown there as well.

-BYOK is the harness plan for teams that already want OpenRouter to bill tokens directly.
-Critique charges $8/month for orchestration — sandboxes, OpenCode review runs, chat streaming, GitHub checks, repository retrieval, usage ledgers, and the account control plane.
-Your model spend stays in your OpenRouter account instead of being bundled into Critique credits.
+BYOK is the harness plan for teams that want OpenRouter or CrofAI (nahcrof) to bill model tokens directly.
+Critique charges $8 for orchestration — sandboxes, OpenCode review runs, chat streaming, GitHub checks, repository retrieval, usage ledgers, and encrypted key storage.
+Save an OpenRouter key and/or a Crof key in Settings; when both exist, Crof takes precedence.
+Model spend stays on your provider account instead of Critique credits.

 No. Critique Chat is conversational Q&A against connected GitHub repos with frontier models, and it does not draw down the same monthly pool that meters automated PR review.
 You can explore branches, compare approaches, and ask follow-ups in chat without spending review credits.
 Repository indexing has its own rules (slots and refresh costs) where applicable — chat itself stays outside the review credit meter.